milkywhut/ezchat/README.md

   ```
   mvn package;
   ```
+  Jar file would be placed in the target directory of ezchat module.

 # How to start app?
   After the end of app building enter in command line interpreter the command: